Marcellus Coffermans (active 1549-1578)

 The influence of Rogier Van der Weyden is notable in his works.
 He painted small works on panels, many of which were exported to Spain.

-This work is two wings of a triptych (three panelled painting) and shows the Angel Gabriel appearing before the Virgin Mary.
+This work is two wings of a triptych (a three panelled painting) and shows the Angel Gabriel appearing before the Virgin Mary.

 The vase pictured in the foreground contains lilies and roses, both symbols of the Virgin Mary and pansies the symbol of the Trinity.